stylerevolution/stylerevolution.github.io/_exhibits/provenance.md

 (<em>Wikimedia Commons</em>)

-A 1913 pastel portrait of Belle by the French artist Paul César Helleu captures her elegance and glamor, including the iconic feather in her hat.
+A 1913 pastel portrait of Belle by French artist Paul César Helleu captures her elegance and glamor, including the iconic feather in her hat.
 Her 1950 obituary in the *New York Herald Tribune* describes her “great plumed hats” and how “the sight of them in an auction room was enough to